zangob/zangob/README.md

 I'm a self-driven full stack developer with a year of hands-on experience building web applications from the ground up.
 I enjoy working across the entire stack — from crafting responsive UIs to designing efficient back-end logic and databases.

 - 🔭 Currently focused on sharpening my full stack skills with real-world projects
-- 🌱 Always learning — currently exploring deeper JavaScript patterns and backend architecture
+- 🌱 Always learning — currently exploring deeper JavaScript patterns, backend architecture, and AI integration
 - 💡 Passionate about writing clean, maintainable code
 - 🤝 Open to collaborations, freelance work, and junior dev opportunities